boblsturm/aimusic2020/index.md

 _Submission Formats_

-All papers must use the <a id="raw-url" href="https://github.com/boblsturm/aimusic2020/blob/master/templates_aimusic2020.zip" download>mandatory template for the conference</a>, and be submitted through the EasyChair submission link: [http://easychair.org/conferences/?conf=csmcmume2020](http://easychair.org/conferences/?conf=csmcmume2020).
+All papers must use the <a href="templates_aimusic2020.zip" download>mandatory template for the conference</a>, and be submitted through the EasyChair submission link: [http://easychair.org/conferences/?conf=csmcmume2020](http://easychair.org/conferences/?conf=csmcmume2020).

 There are three formats for paper submissions:
 * Full papers (8 pages maximum, not including references)